 - Can I Use Bran Cereal Instead?
 I recommend using wheat bran for these muffins, but I know some recipes call for grinding bran cereal (either flakes or strands, such as All-Bran or Fiber One) into crumbs to use in place of wheat bran.
 I haven’t tested it myself with this recipe.
 Keep in mind that most bran cereals include sugar.

 - What if I Can’t Find Wheat Bran?
-If you’re unable to find wheat bran at your local store or purchase it online, you can try these blueberry oatmeal muffins instead.
+If you’re unable to find wheat bran at your local store or purchase it online, you can try these blueberry oatmeal muffins or chocolate chip baked oatmeal cups instead.
 The recipe is similar, and you can choose any add-ins you prefer instead of blueberries (such as raisins).